Union Congregational Church and Parsonage: Expansion

 The church building was expanded in 1911 and 1912.
 A basement was dug on the lower slope of the hill to the west, and the church building was moved onto the new basement.
 The basement was 14 feet wider than the sanctuary, so it was possible to add another 14 feet to the room above.
 The gable roof over the addition runs west from the north–south alignment of the original roof.
 The north–south gable roof was extended to cover the entry hall, and the door to the building was moved to the east end of the entry hall.
 The two gables formed an angle where a belfry tower was built to a height of about two feet above the roofs.
 The square tower provides an entry to the basement, and a stairway to the church above.
 The basement, which opens out to the west, has space for meetings and social activities along with Sunday School classes.

 In 1913, the stained glass windows were added to the sanctuary.
 A fire in 1922 damaged the interior of the first floor, and destroyed the large stained glass window on the west side of the sanctuary.
 All of the other windows are original.
 Two other rooms were added north of the sanctuary in 1938 and 1958.
-In 1974, the exterior of the basement walls were faces with sandstone flagstones from an outcrop about 60 miles southwest of Buffalo.
+In 1974, the exterior of the basement walls were faced with sandstone flagstones from an outcrop about 60 mi southwest of Buffalo.